Some ‘rules’ around worrying seem commonplace. These are the rules I have come across the most:

 1) I must worry to reduce the risk of something bad happening in an uncertain situation

-Although this worry rule is reasonable when faced with life changing events, it isn’t true that the more we worry the safer we will be.
+Although this worry rule is reasonable when faced with life-changing events, it isn’t true that the more we worry the safer we will be.
 You can worry every hour of the day and you will find that trouble will find you regardless of the amount of worrying you do.
-It therefore pays to stop worrying over mundane events, especially around what others think of you or how to change your partner – neither of these can be controlled.
+It, therefore, pays to stop worrying over mundane events, especially around what others think of you or how to change your partner – neither of these can be controlled.

 2) I must achieve certainty before I can act

 It’s good to do a risk assessment, but certainty is unrealistic.
 Sometimes you have to take a leap of faith and believe that you will deal with whatever comes your way.
+There is no way to have 100% certainty – and there are many downsides to 100% certainty too.

 3) The feeling of uncertainty is awful and must be avoided